alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <i>I want a manager that synchronizes the `AuthSession` between the `RemoteAuthProvider` and the `AuthDataStore`.
 This manager should also act as a custodian of the most recent `AuthSession`.</i>

-This is the responsibility of the `AuthManager`
+This is the responsibility of the `AuthManager`:

 <div class="impl">